 If you have the means and live close by, offer to make them dinner!

-You could drop it off at their home or invite them to eat with you.
+You could drop it off at their home or invite them to come over and eat with you.

 6. Watch their kids